ibm-cloud-docs/openwhisk/runtimes.md

 **Go**

-By default, all Go actions are executed in a version 1.11.13 environment.
+By default, all Go actions are executed in a version 1.15 environment.

 For more information about the `go` runtimes, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-go/blob/master/README.md){: external}.

+For more information about writing `go` actions, see [Preparing Go apps](/docs/openwhisk?topic=openwhisk-prep#prep_go).

 **Java**